-The third act of the Death and Return of Superman saga.
-Beginning with Adventures of Superman #500 (June, 1993) under the teaser "first sighting," four men appear bearing the Superman emblem, but is anyone of them Superman resurrected?
+The third act in the Death and Return of Superman saga.
+Beginning in the final pages Adventures of Superman #500 (June, 1993) under the teaser "first sighting," four men appear bearing the Superman emblem.
+Actually, three men and one boy appear.

 I’ve recently acquired a new piece for my CGC Death and Return of Superman set, Superman #v2 #73 (11/92).
 This book completes a set of four, which serves as a bookend to a much larger set.
 Why?
 The four Superman titles cover dated November 1992 each contained a teaser page, the last page, warning us that "Doomsday is coming!"

 While the stories for each of these books had nothing to do with the forthcoming "Doomsday!" storyline, beginning in Superman: The Man of Steel #18 (12/92), the

 The Death and Return of Superman saga is so 90s, and also credited with the beginning of the publishing gluttony that paved the way for the market crash later in the decade.
 One such 90s thing about this set is the number of "Collector's Editions" released.
 I have most of these and enjoy them, but it has been frustrating finding them graded.
 These editions crowed just about every comic shop in America but I never see any raw 9.8 candidates.
 Most of the graded examples are also listed with high B